Jpete170/portfolio-redux/content/blog/introduction.md

 ---
 title: "Introduction"
-excerpt: 'An introduction to the purpose of this website and what my plans are for it.'
+description: 'An introduction to the purpose of this website and what my plans are for it.'
 date: '2021-07-13T05:35:07.322Z'
 author:
     name: Jackson Peters